skym-app/skym-downloads/README.md

 If your music software folders are not in a standard location, here is where to put each item...

 ### Ableton
+move this folder '/skym-downloads/Ableton/SkymAbleton' to '/Ableton/User Library/Remote Scripts'
+if 'Remote Scripts' is not a folder, make it.

+move this folder **'/skym-downloads/SkymAbletonPresets'** to **'Ableton/User Library/Presets'**

+### Serum
+move this folder **'/skym-downloads/Serum/SkymSerumPresets'** to your Serum Presets Folder In Serum, click Menu (top right) then Show Serum Presets folder.
+Open the Presets folder.